- Home

 Credit granted shall not be for course(s) completed as part of an undergraduate degree, nor shall credit be granted that exceeds one-half of the total programme credits.

-An Entry with Credit application pack is available on enrolment.
-It is recommended that applications for Entry with Credit are made as part of your initial application.
-This will assist in our academic advisement to you regarding your programme of study and course selection.
-However, your entry with credit cannot be processed until you are enrolled.
+A Recognition of Prior Learning (RPL)/entry with credit application pack is available on enrolment.
+It is recommended that applications for RPL/entry with credit are made as part of your initial application.
+Entry with credit cannot be processed until you are enrolled.

-For further information please contact Stacey Wong, Postgraduate Programmes Secretary, on 06 830 1507.
+For further information please contact the Postgraduate Programmes Administrator, Stacey Wong, on 06 830 1507.

 Academic Learning Services